Financial Literacy Basics

 Federal spending is funded by several taxes, each with its own rules.

-Individual income tax.
-The largest single source, typically about 50% of federal revenue.
-Calculated on a progressive schedule — higher rates apply to higher incomes.
+The largest single source is the individual income tax, about 49% of FY2024 federal revenue per Treasury data.
+It's calculated on a progressive schedule — higher rates apply to higher incomes.
 The top tier of brackets pays a much higher share of total income tax than its share of total income, because of how the brackets stack.

-Payroll taxes (FICA).
-About 36% of federal revenue.
-Social Security tax (6.2% of wages up to a cap, with a matching employer contribution) and Medicare tax (1.45% of all wages, with an additional 0.9% above a high-income threshold).
+Payroll taxes (FICA) come next at about 36% of federal revenue.
+Social Security tax is 6.2% of wages up to a cap, with a matching employer contribution.
+Medicare tax is 1.45% of all wages, with an additional 0.9% above a high-income threshold.
 These are dedicated taxes — they fund Social Security and Medicare specifically.

-Corporate income tax.
-About 9% of federal revenue.
-Levied on corporate profits at a flat rate (currently 21% for most corporations, with various deductions and credits).
+Corporate income tax accounts for about 9% of federal revenue.
+It's levied on corporate profits at a flat rate (currently 21% for most corporations, with various deductions and credits).

-The relationship between income taxes paid and federal services received is not direct.
+The relationship between income taxes paid and federal services received isn't direct.
 Income tax goes into the general fund and is used for general spending.
-Payroll taxes are different — they are dedicated to Social Security and Medicare specifically, which is one reason those programs are sometimes treated separately in tax discussions.
+Payroll taxes are different — they're dedicated to Social Security and Medicare specifically, which is one reason those programs are sometimes treated separately in tax discussions.
 The IRS publishes the official tax code documentation for anyone who wants the details.

 What state taxes are used for